eclectic-kitty/notes/Week 4.md

 connotations
 opening up, shift in atmosphere, surrealism

-round white shape moving _denotes_ a passage of time, movement _connotes_ a timelessness, a fuzzy perspective of time, stuck
+round white shape moving _denotes_ a moon, a passage of time, movement _connotes_ a timelessness, a fuzzy perspective of time, stuck

 audio, denotes a performance